hyperspy/hyperspy/doc/user_guide/big_data.rst

    HyperSpy releases.
 If you experience issues with HyperSpy's lazy features please report them to the developers.

+.. versionadded:: 1.7

+Data can now be saved using the py:``zarr` package( `see the zarr documentation <https://zarr.readthedocs.io/en/stable/>`_)

+This allows for:

+- Improved data compression (More options and faster methods than hdf5)
+- Ability to save and load data using py:``dask.distributed``
+- Read an array concurrently from multiple threads or processes.
+- Write to an array concurrently from multiple threads or processes.

 .. versionadded:: 1.2

 HyperSpy makes it possible to analyse data larger than the available memory by